1Khizar/Email-Summarizer-Agent/README.md

 # Email Summarizer AI

-An intelligent email management system that automatically fetches unread emails, generates AI-powered summaries using **Ollama** (cloud LLM), and sends them to Slack with human approval.
+An intelligent email management system that automatically fetches unread emails, generates AI-powered summaries using **Ollama** and sends them to Slack with human approval.

 ## Features